 Sugar alcohols such as erythritol, xylitol, mannitol, maltitol, lactitol, isomalt and sorbitol occur naturally in and are derived from plant matter.
 Xylitol, for instance, can be manufactured from birch tree bark or from corn cobs

-Like other non-nutritive sweeteners, sugar alcohols are highly processed and are by no means whole foods.
+Like other non-nutritive sweeteners, sugar alcohols are highly processed and are by no means considered considered one of the whole food plant-based sweeteners.
 They are listed separately as “sugar alcohols” under the “total carbohydrate” section of nutrition labels.
 Some foods and beverages combine sugar alcohols with plain old sugar, so be on the lookout for that if you want to avoid refined sugars altogether.

 Because sugar alcohols, with the exception of erythritol, are not absorbed by the body, they can have a laxative effect relative to the quantity consumed.
 (About 60-90 percent of erythritol is absorbed into the bloodstream.)
 If you down that whole pint of “sugar-free” ice cream made with sugar alcohols, you can expect some problems.
 But if you just eat one serving, you might just be OK.
 It’s a process of trial and error to see how reactive you as an individual are to this stuff.